 Hope also lives in the United States, but she is not as lucky as I am because her school doesn’t have the same kind of resources mine does.
 Save the Children taught her to love reading.
 I got upset that some schools in the United States have more money per kid than others.

 I am very happy and amazed that these famous people were here and with all the publicity.
 My mom is worried that a truck will show with tons of baby food, but I would love it if that happened, for it could feed a lot of babies.
 It was an awesome night.

-Thank you for visiting Nate’s Corner!
+Thank you for visiting Mary’s Corner!